JosiahBLB/kickstart-modular.nvim/README.md

 ## C++ development

-A better build generator, used with cmake
+A better build generator, used with cmake.

 ```bash
 brew install ninja # Build tool